Fresno County, California: Overview

 Fresno County's voter registration shows a plurality of Democratic voters.

 Presidential elections have been competitive in recent decades.
-In 2020, Joe Biden became the first Democratic presidential candidate since Lyndon Johnson in 1964 to win a majority of the vote in Fresno County, only for Donald Trump to become the first Republican in 20 years to win the county just four years after Biden's victory.
+In 2020, Joe Biden became the first Democratic presidential candidate since Lyndon Johnson in 1964 to win over 51% of the vote in Fresno County, only for Donald Trump to become the first Republican in 20 years to win the county just four years after Biden's victory.

 The cities of Clovis, Coalinga, and Kingsburg are considered solidly Republican, while the city of Fresno itself is split.
 The most Republican areas of Fresno are along the San Joaquin River bluffs, while southern Fresno itself is considered heavily Democratic.
 Most smaller cities in Fresno such as Firebaugh, Selma, and Sanger are split, with Democratic-leaning urban centers and Republican-leaning exteriors.
 Unincorporated Fresno County, as well as its mountain communities, are considered heavily Republican.

 According to the California Secretary of State, in October 2012, there were 410,188 registered voters in Fresno County.
 158,267 (38.6%) were registered Republican, 164,663 (40.1%) were registered Democratic, 19,841 (4.8%) are registered with other political parties, and 67,417 (16.4%) declined to state a political party.
 Republicans have a plurality or majority of voter roll registration in the cities of Clovis, Coalinga, Kingsburg, Reedley, and the unincorporated areas.
 The other cities and towns have Democratic pluralities or majorities.

 From Fresno County's incorporation in 1856, it voted Democratic in every election until 1904, when President Theodore Roosevelt stood for re-election.
 Fresno County backed Roosevelt over his Democratic opponent Alton B. Parker.
 This did not immediately change the county's voting tendencies, however.
 It supported southern Democrat Woodrow Wilson in the elections of 1912 and 1916.

 Fresno County was generally Republican from the onset of the "roaring 1920s" until the Great Depression, when President Franklin D. Roosevelt forged the New Deal Coalition that benefitted the agrarian county.
 From 1932 to 1976, the county consistently voted Democratic, barring Richard Nixon's landslide victory over former Senator George McGovern (D-SD) in 1972.

 With President Jimmy Carter's defeat by Ronald Reagan, Fresno became a GOP-leaning swing county.
 It barely favored Reagan's successor (then) vice president George H. W. Bush in 1988.
 Fresno would narrowly vote Democratic for Bill Clinton in 1992, marking the first time that Democrats won the county since Jimmy Carter in 1976.
 Republicans won elections in Fresno County by increasing margins from 1996 to 2004, then again in 2024.

 In the United States House of Representatives, Fresno County is split among four congressional districts:

 In the California State Senate, the county is split among three legislative districts: